Eye movement in reading

 Eye movement in reading involves the visual processing of written text.
 This was described by the French ophthalmologist Louis Émile Javal in the late 19th century.
-He reported that eyes do not move continuously along a line of text, but make short, rapid movements (saccades) intermingled with short stops (fixations).
+He reported that the eyes do not move continuously along a line of text, but make short, rapid movements (saccades) intermingled with short stops (fixations).
 Javal's observations were characterised by a reliance on naked-eye observation of eye movement in the absence of technology.
 From the late 19th to the mid-20th century, investigators used early tracking technologies to assist their observation, in a research climate that emphasised the measurement of human behaviour and skill for educational ends.
 Most basic knowledge about eye movement was obtained during this period.
 Since the mid-20th century, there have been three major changes: the development of non-invasive eye-movement tracking equipment; the introduction of computer technology to enhance the power of this equipment to pick up, record, and process the huge volume of data that eye movement generates; and the emergence of cognitive psychology as a theoretical and methodological framework within which reading processes are examined.
 Sereno & Rayner (2003) believed that the best current approach to discover immediate signs of word recognition is through recordings of eye movement and event-related potential.